-Although these initial results are promising, it is important to note exploratory factor analysis is relatively new to DBR research given that the majority of research to date has focused on single-item scales.
+Although these initial results are promising, it is important to note that EFA is relatively new to DBR research, given that the majority of research to date has focused on single-item scales.
 As a result, there is a limited frame of reference to which the construct validity of DBR-MIS developed in the present study may be compared.
-Nevertheless, the results may be interpreted in light of prior studies that have shown 3- to 6-item scales constructed using items with the highest factor loadings on a full-length scale are sensitive to changes in students' externalizing behaviors following treatment (Daniels et., 2017; Volpe et al. 2009; Volpe & Gadow, 2010).
-Additionally, several studies have demonstrated the technical adequacy of Disruptive DBR-SIS (e.g., Chafouleas et al., 2010; Fabiano et al., 2017; Riley-Tillman, et al., 2008) and initial research on DBR-MIS (which include somewhat different items than the scales developed in the present study) indicate dependable measures of disruptive behavior may be obtained in 8-12 assessment occasions (Volpe & Briesch, 2012, 2016).
+Nevertheless, the results may be interpreted in light of prior studies that have shown that three- to six-item scales constructed using items with the highest factor loadings on a full-length scale are sensitive to changes in students' externalizing behaviors following treatment (Daniels et al., 2017; Volpe & Gadow, 2010; Volpe et al., 2009).
+In addition, several studies have demonstrated the technical adequacy of Disruptive DBR-SIS (e.g., Chafouleas et al., 2010; Fabiano et al., 2017; Riley-Tillman et al., 2008) and initial research on DBR-MIS (which include somewhat different items than the scales developed in the present study) indicate that dependable measures of disruptive behavior may be obtained in eight to 12 assessment occasions (Volpe & Briesch, 2012, 2016).
 Given the results of these studies, it is likely that similarly strong dependability and treatment sensitivity will be found for the DBR-MIS developed in the present study; however, the psychometric properties of the newly formed DBR-MIS are yet to be fully investigated.